Terms of Service

-The client assures that applicable at the place of employment of the temporary worker
+The client assures that the applicable at the place of employment of the temporary worker

-Accident prevention and occupational safety regulations (including §§ 5, 6 ArbSchG) as well as the legally permissible working time limits and breaks are observed.
+Accident prevention and occupational health and safety regulations (including §§ 5, 6 ArbSchG) as well as the legally permissible working time limits and breaks are observed.
 In particular, the client will instruct the temporary worker before the start of his work and explain any special dangers that may exist in the work to be performed, as well as measures to prevent them.
-The instruction is to be documented by the client and a copy is to be handed over to the personnel service provider.
+The instruction must be documented by the client and a copy must be handed over to the personnel service provider.
 If the contractor's temporary workers refuse to work due to missing or inadequate safety devices or precautions in the client's company, the client is liable for the resulting downtime.

-The preventive occupational medical examinations required for the assignment must be carried out before the start of the assignment and must be proven to the client.
-If follow-up examinations are required, the client will inform the contractor in writing.
+The preventive occupational medical examinations required for the assignment must be carried out before the start of the assignment and evidence must be provided to the client.
+If follow-up examinations are required, the client will inform the contractor of this in writing.
 Follow-up examinations will be carried out by the company doctor responsible for the client or, if one is not available, by a company doctor commissioned by the contractor at the contractor's expense.

 In order to carry out the monitoring and control measures incumbent on the contractor, the client grants the contractor access to the workplaces of the temporary workers within normal working hours.

-If official permits are or become necessary for the employment of temporary workers, the client undertakes to obtain them before the temporary worker commences employment and to submit the approval to the contractor upon request.
+If official approvals are or become necessary for the employment of the temporary workers, the client undertakes to obtain these before the temporary worker commences employment and to present the approval to the contractor on request.

 5. Rejection / replacement of temporary workers